GeoAICenter/RadioMapEstimation/README.md

 The Convolutional Block Attention Module (CBAM) is a type of gated attention applied to feature maps in a CNN that squishes some features to 0 and allows others to pass through unchanged (more accurately, it multiplies all features by a factor between 0 and 1).
 The CBAM sub-model is a UNet with CBAM-style attention.
 The UNet has three "levels", where each level consists of three convolution + CBAM layers followed by downsampling or upsampling.

 CBAM was the first type of attention we considered applying to RME, with the thought that it would learn to emphasize features in areas with more sampled measurements and downplay features in areas with fewer sampled measurements, while also potentially responding to implicitly learned features such as possible transmitter positions.
-However, since the input is already so sparse (all unsampled locations are filled with 0 by default), an attention mechanism that operates by squishing unimportant values to 0 might not have any affect here.
+However, since the input is already so sparse (all unsampled locations are filled with 0 by default), an attention mechanism that operates by squishing unimportant values to 0 might not have the same effect here.
 This gave us the idea of filling in those unsampled locations and creating a "dense" map (i.e. stage 1 of the two-stage model).
 Our initial idea was to use interpolation to do this (realized in the Interpolation_CBAM model), though we actually started on the more powerful Masked Autoencoder (MAE_CBAM).
-We also created a CBAM model to allow the UNet with CBAM to operate directly on the sparse maps as an ablation study.
+We also created a CBAM model without any stage 1 to allow the UNet with CBAM to operate directly on the sparse maps as an ablation study.

 **UNet**